Do all horses need shoes? Can all horses go barefoot?

 Real-Life Example

+A horse living on soft pasture with light riding may remain comfortable barefoot.
 The same horse competing on abrasive footing multiple days per week may require additional protection.
+Environment and job matter.

 It Depends